Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 - Network and sync dependencies

-- Hybrid Join depends on properly configured Azure AD Connect and reachable Azure endpoints; misconfigured SCP/GPO or blocked network egress will break auto-registration.
+- Hybrid Join depends on properly configured Azure AD Connect and reachable Azure endpoints.
+A misconfigured SCP, incorrect GPO, or blocked outbound network access can break auto-registration.

 - Conditional Access and compliance